 The Converged SDN Transport design now supports the NCS-55A2-MOD access and aggregation router.
 The 55A2-MOD is a modular 2RU router with 24 1G/10G SFP+, 16 1G/10G/25G SFP28 onboard interfaces, and two modular slots capable of 400G of throughput per slot using Cisco NCS Modular Port Adapters or MPAs.
 MPAs add additional 1G/10G SFP+, 100G QSFP28, or 100G/200G CFP2 interfaces.
 The 55A2-MOD is available in an extended temperature version with a conformal coating as well as a high scale configuration (NCS-55A2-MOD-SE-S) scaling to millions of IPv4 and IPv6 routes.

 The IOS-XE based ASR 920 is tested within the Converged SDN Transport as an access node.
-All services adn the Segment Routing dataplane are validated on the ASR 920.
+The Segment Routing data plane and supported service types are validated on the ASR 920 within the CST design.
+Please see the services support section for all service types supported on the ASR 920.

 Transport – Design Components

 To provide unlimited network scale, the Converged SDN Transport is structured into multiple IGP Domains: Access, Aggregation, and Core.
 Refer to the network topology in Figure 1.

 The network diagram in Figure 2 shows how a Service Provider network can be simplified by decreasing the number of IGP domains.
 In this scenario the Core domain is extended over the Aggregation domain, thus increasing the number of nodes in the Core.

 A similar approach is shown in Figure 3.
 In this scenario the Core domain remains unaltered and the Access domain is extended over the Aggregation domain, thus increasing the number of nodes in the Access domain.:%s/

 The Converged SDN Transport transport design supports all three network options, while remaining easily customizable.